whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 Nevertheless, upgrades are possible.

-The reference system used throughout the documentation has been installed and is being managed by Intel Manager for Lustre (IML), but the methods for the Lustre server components can be broadly applied to any approximately equivalent Lustre server environment running the RHEL OS.
+The reference system used throughout the documentation has been installed and is being managed by Intel® Manager for Lustre\* (IML), but the methods for the Lustre server components can be broadly applied to any approximately equivalent Lustre server environment running the RHEL OS.

 ## Process Overview

 1. Upgrade the IML manager server
-    1. Backup the Intel Manager for Lustre server (IML manager) configuration and database
+    1. Backup the Intel® Manager for Lustre server (IML manager) configuration and database
     1. Install RHEL 7 or CentOS 7
     1. Install the latest version of the IML manager software for EL7
     1. Restore the IML manager configuration and database